cloudedbats/cloudedbats/docs/setup_rsync.md

 The server and the wurb are parts of the same network, but it is possible to access remote servers.
 The server is named "server1" and can be accessed by using the address "server1.local".
+Replace this with
+a domain or subdomain name if the backup server is accessed ofer internet.
 An external disk is mounted to the server and the files will be stored in a directory called "/mnt/usb4tb/rec2022/wurb1".